magit/emacsql/README.md

 ## SQLite Support

-The custom EmacSQL SQLite binary is compiled with [Soundex][soundex] and [full-text search][fts] (FTS4) enabled -- features disabled by the default SQLite build.
+The custom EmacSQL SQLite binary is compiled with [Soundex][soundex] and [full-text search][fts] (FTS3, FTS4, and FTS5) enabled -- features
+disabled by the default SQLite build.
 This backend should work on any system with a compliant C compiler installed as `cc`.
 If you don't have a C compiler installed the following platforms will be able to fetch a pre-built SQLite binary:

  * Linux x86 and x86_64
  * OS X x86_64